NEW: Speakers Bureau

 Susan Peirce Thompson

-Dr. Thompson is an NISOD Excellence Award winner, bestowed annually on select professors in the United States for outstanding contributions and leadership.
-She is a tenured professor of psychology at Monroe Community College where she teaches courses in Positive Psychology and The Psychology of Eating, Body Image, and Wellness.
+Dr. Thompson is the New York Times bestselling author of Bright Line Eating: The Science of Living Happy, Thin, and Free.
+She is a NISOD Excellence Award winner for outstanding contributions and leadership, and a tenured professor of psychology at Monroe Community College where she teaches courses in Positive Psychology and The Psychology of Eating, Body Image, and Wellness.

 In 2015, Dr. Thompson helped found the Institute for Sustainable Weight Loss, a non-profit foundation whose mission is to conduct and disseminate research on the science of effective and sustainable weight loss.
 She is also the founder and CEO of Bright Line Eating Solutions, LLC, dedicated to creating a world in which anyone, anywhere who is truly ready to lose excess weight and keep it off long-term, will have a road-map that ensures their success.